Podocarpus macrophyllus (Buddhist Pine) Indoor Care, Common Problems and Solutions

 Buddhist Pine prefers average temperatures of 15-240C.
 The plant does not mind cold drafts as it is a cool climate plant.

 Podocarpus macrophyllus has no need for high humidity.
 Average humidity of 50-55% is ideal for this plant.
-However, where the temperatures are very high which causes the air to be too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+However, if you note brown leaf tips and edges, the air is too dry.
+Therefore, to scale up humidity set the pot on a wet pebble tray or use a cool mist humidifier.

 Occasionally wash the leaves with plenty of water to get rid of dust and discourage pest infestation.
 Ascertain that there is good ventilation to prevent fungal diseases.